Profile

 5. 5

-Allow the onions to cool before serving.
+Allow the sweet and tangy onions to cool before serving.

 💡 Tips and Variations